 The physical and mental symptoms of a panic attack are similar to those of an anxiety attack, but their origins and intensities are different.

-Severe anxiety episodes are often triggered by a stressor event a perceived warning.
+Stressful events or perceived warnings often trigger severe anxiety episodes.
 It may be felt just by thinking about going on a first date, going to a party, going to a job interview, etc. Anxiety symptoms often develop gradually as a result of recurrent thoughts about the impending event or its possible outcomes.
 They might continue for a while before intensifying and turning into an actual assault.

 A panic attack [2*], on the other hand, develops more quickly and might happen without any obvious cause.
-The symptoms appear out of the blue, spike fast, and then subside over the course of a few minutes.
+The symptoms appear suddenly, spike quickly, and then subside over a few minutes.
 Professional assistance is advised in this situation since a patient with panic disorder may have recurring panic attacks and yet be unable to pinpoint their source.

 Reasons

-Anxiety attacks do not have a one, identifiable cause.
+Anxiety attacks do not have one identifiable cause.
 A number of things may cause them, and it’s not always the same thing for the same individual.

 Hazard Contributors